pakal/django-compat-patcher/CONTRIBUTE.rst

 Testing
 =========

+You can run "python setup.py test", which will install test requirements in a temporary folder, annd launch pytest.

+You can also install "pip install -r requirements.txt" to get all dependencies in your current environement, and then use pytest directly.

-Simply install and run the "tox" python tool, from the root folder of the repository.
+MOST IMPORTANTLY, to test cross-version compatibility of your changes, install and run the "tox" python tool, from the root folder of the repository.